bear102/user-agents/README.md

 </p>

 <p align="center">

-User-Agents
+  A repo of real user agents and scripts to get your own

 </p>

-# User Agents

-Welcome to this repo filled with real user agents!
-This repository contains a collection of user agents filtered based on operating systems and browsers.
-It also provides a Python script to gather your own user agents and apply your own filters.

 ## Overview